- To whom should I speak, when, and what do I say?

 - Should I do every clerkship interview I am offered?

 You should be applying only to judges for whom you would like to work.
 If you are offered interviews and you are able to manage your current work responsibilities, then certainly try to interview with every judge who invites you, grouping together (as much as possible) in-person interviews that require travel.
 However, you do not necessarily have to go in person.
-Before resorting to turning down an interview, at least explore whether the judge is willing to conduct the interview by videoconference or telephone, which likely will be more common over the summer.
+Before resorting to turning down an interview, at least explore whether the judge is willing to conduct the interview by videoconference or telephone, which likely will be common.

 - When are clerkship interviews most likely to take place this summer?

-With the new hiring plan date of June 16, 2020, for the Class of 2021 students, we believe there is likely to be a flurry of activity during that week and into the following week.
+With the hiring plan date of June 14, 2021, for the Class of 2022 students, we believe there is likely to be a flurry of activity during that week and into the following week.
 Other judges will act more into July and August (although many judges tend to go on vacation in August).
 While you may want to take some vacation too, try to remain accessible through email and voicemail in case judges contact you for interviews.

 - Will my summer employer think less of me if I am not successful in getting a clerkship?